Disk performance overview

 Safe fixes

-Safe fixes to try first
+Safe checks to try first

 1. Restart and wait a few minutes.
 Temporary spikes after login or updates are common.